How The Felix Project is combating food waste

 The Felix Project team collecting surplus produce from a farm with their bright green van.
 The graphic on the side of the van reads

-The Felix Project is a London based food redistribution charity focussed on fighting food waste and hunger.
+The Felix Project was founded in 2016 and is a London-based food redistribution charity focused on fighting food waste and hunger.

-The Felix Project collects surplus food from around 530 food businesses including grocery retailers, wholesalers, restaurants and farms.
+With four food depots, 45 vans, 200 members of staff, 3,000 volunteers, and 10,000 corporate volunteers, The Felix Project collects surplus food from around 300 food businesses surrounding London.
+These include grocery retailers, wholesalers, restaurants and farms.

-The food is then distributed to over 1,000 front line charities, primary schools and holiday programmes in London.
+The food is then distributed free of charge to more than 1,200 frontline charities such as homeless shelters and local food banks, as well as primary schools and holiday programmes in London.

 Putting surplus to good use